asainsbury/Ansible_EX407/00_setup_vagrant/README.md

 <br/>

 # Test It Works
-Using this command, will test connectivity after you have stood up the VM's:
+Using this adhoc command, we can test connectivity after you have stood up the VM's:

 ```bash
 ansible dev -m ping -i ../01_core_components/hosts -u user
 ```

-Breaking That Down:
+__Breaking That Down:__

-- ansible:
+- *ansible*
 	- Define and run a single task 'playbook' against a set of hosts
+- *dev*
+	- The group we want to use
+- *-m ping*
+	- is the ad hoc module, which is ping in this case
+- *-i Path_to_inventory_file*
+	- just using the inventory file from the next chapter
+- *-u user*
+	- We need to run the commands with a remote user variable, and we setup the hosts with "user"

-And product the following output:
+__And product the following output:__

 ```bash
 dev1 | SUCCESS => {